 There are approximately seventy-eight thousand wolves throughout North America.
 I wanted to let you know how many species and subspecies of wolves exist, so I wrote this article.

-There is only one true species of wolf in North America, the gray wolf.
+There is only one true wolf species in North America, the gray wolf.
 There are five subspecies of the gray wolf in North America.
-There were originally thought to be 24 subspecies of the wolf, but in 1985, the mammalogist Robert M. Nowak proposed only five.
+There were initially thought to be 24 subspecies of the wolf, but in 1985, the mammalogist Robert M. Nowak proposed only five.

 - Eastern wolf